 1. One course in computer programming.
 Students are encouraged to take DIGS 20001 Introduction to Computer Programming, but the following are acceptable substitutes: CMSC 12100 Computer Science with Applications I, CMSC 15100 Intro To Computer Science-1, CMSC 16100 Honors Introduction to Computer Science I.

 2. One course in statistics.
-Students are encouraged to take DIGS 20002 Basic Mathematics and Statistics for Digital Studies, but the following are acceptable substitutes: STAT 20000 Elementary Statistics, STAT 22000 Statistical Methods and Applications.
+Students are encouraged to take DIGS 20002 Basic Mathematics and Statistics for Digital Studies, but STAT 22000 Statistical Methods and Applications is an acceptable substitute.

 3. One course in data analysis using the R programming environment: DIGS 20004 Data Analysis for Linguistic, Cultural, and Historical Research.
 This course has the prerequisite of DIGS 20001 and DIGS 20002 (or equivalent courses in computer programming and statistics).